gvwilson/thirdbit/src/fiction/iffy/index.md

 One Marine carried Iffy despite her protests.
-Another kept a metal-gloved hand on Edson's shoulder, while the third and fourth carried their bicycles down the slope to meet the hovercraft.
+Another kept a metal-gloved hand on Edson's shoulder, while two more carried their bicycles down the slope to meet the hovercraft.
 A hatch opened on its leading edge just as they reached it.
 Something bulbous poked out.
-Iffy thought it was another bot, but then she removed her helmet.
+Iffy thought it was a bot,
+but then she removed her helmet.

 "Well,"